 Johnnie Cole-Hamilton, Executive Director – Championships at The R&A, commented: “The R&A has encouraged all Open Championship venues to obtain GEO certification.
 We are delighted that Carnoustie has joined St Andrews in being able to demonstrate responsible environmental stewardship through gaining the GEO award.”

-A comprehensive Ecological Management Plan was introduced in 2007 for all three Carnoustie courses, and the town’s Championship course also receives an annual Ecological Assessment by the STRI on behalf of The R&A in accordance with its position on the Open Championship rota.
+A comprehensive Ecological Management Plan was introduced in 2007 for all three Carnoustie courses, and the town’s Championship course also receives an annual Ecological Assessment by the STRI on behalf of The R&A in accordance with its position on The Open rota.

 “We were happy to oblige with The R&A’s wishes and are delighted to obtain GEO certification, which is the result of our commitment to sustainable management of the links”, confirmed Graeme Duncan, General Manager of the Carnoustie Golf Links Management Committee (CGLMC).